-40 North is thrilled to announce the Signature Image for the 2019 Boneyard Arts Festival!
-After evaluating 90+ outstanding submissions, a panel of local arts professionals selected Robert Chapman’s Weaving #5, mixed media and assemblage on woven canvas, to be the signature image of the 2019 Boneyard Arts Festival!
+40 North is thrilled to announce the Signature Image for the 2021 Boneyard Arts Festival!
+After evaluating 110+ outstanding submissions, a panel of local arts professionals selected Gregory Stallmeyer’s Nexus, resin and automotive paint on plexiglass, to be the signature image of the 2021 Boneyard Arts Festival!
 The Boneyard Arts Festival signature image is featured on all festival registration materials, posters, postcards, billboards, print and online advertising, as well as on the cover of the Boneyard Arts Festival quick guide.

 “This piece has been in process for over three years and comes from the search for the connection between the spontaneity of the fluid process and the deliberate fine line work reminiscent of my automotive graphics.
 The lines create structure amongst the chaos.
 The many coats of resin and paint combined with the fine line work create a depth in the painting that makes it feel like you could almost step into it.
 This painting results from the connection of my inspirations and life, and having it chosen for the Boneyard Arts Festival signature piece is such an honor.
 Boneyard is all about connection – the connection between the artists, the artists and the public, the artists and the venues, and the public and art/culture throughout our community”.